Purpose of the Surrogate Parent Program

 The following procedure has been developed for obtaining a surrogate parent:

 - An application form for Obtaining a Surrogate Parent must be completed by the student’s district of residence and submitted to the Surrogate Parent Coordinator of the AIU.
 This form will identify the legal status of the child in need of a surrogate parent and other basic demographic and personal information.
-Click the following link to download the application form.

 - The Surrogate Parent Coordinator will assign a trained, qualified and available surrogate parent to the child.
 If no such qualified surrogate parent is available, the Surrogate Parent Coordinator will work with the district or agency to recruit qualified persons.